 Code of Conduct means the respective Codes adopted by resolution of Council being the Code of Conduct for Councillors; Code of Conduct for Staff; or Code of Conduct for Council Committee Members, Delegates of Council and Council Advisors, as the case may be.

-Committee of Council Meeting means a committee of the whole of which all members are Councillors as provided by clause 259 of the Regulation.
+Committee means a committee established by the Council of which not all members are Councillors.